 Hindustan Aeronautics Limited

 In order to capture the growing market in the industrial gas turbine engines, a new Division called the Industrial & Marine Gas Turbine Division, was formed in 1998.
-Currently the Division is undertaking Repair and Overhaul work related with Industrial Avon Engines and Allison 501K and 571K series.
-In addition to this manufacture of LM 2500 engine is also being undertaken.
+Currently the Division is undertaking Repair and Overhaul work related with Industrial Avon Engines and Industrial 501K and 571K series.
+In addition, manufacture of LM 2500 engine is also being undertaken.
 The Division is doing the overhaul of various existing gas turbines in the country, thus providing cost-effective services to users such as ONGC, GAIL, TNEB, RSEB etc., for upkeep of their gas turbine.

-With the signing of agreement with Russian partners to take up licence manufacture of SUKHOI 30 MKI Aircraft the Nasik Division which had been engaged in manufacture & overhaul of MiG series Aircraft and lately upgrade of MiGB is aircraft, had to be expanded.
+With the signing of agreement with Russian partners to take up licence manufacture of SUKHOI 30 MKI Aircraft the Nasik Division which had been engaged in manufacture & overhaul of MiG series Aircraft, had to be expanded.
 Accordingly it was decided in February, 2002 to have two Divisions at Nasik i.e. Aircraft Manufacturing Division for Su-30 MKI production and Aircraft Overhaul Division for overhaul and upgrade of existing MiG Series aircraft.

-In order to facilitate Helicopter Division to dedicate itself exclusively for ALH manufacture and related activities, the manufacturing and repair / overhaul activities of Chetakand Cheetah helicopters and their variants where transferred to the Barrackpore Branch Factory and Barrackpore Division was formed and a new MRO Division created to carry out ALH Overhaul activities in 2006
+In order to facilitate Helicopter Division to dedicate itself exclusively for ALH manufacture and related activities, the manufacturing and repair / overhaul activities of Chetak and Cheetah helicopters and their variants were transferred to the Barrackpore Branch Factory and Barrackpore Division was formed and a new MRO Division created to carry out ALH Overhaul activities in 2006.

 The in house development of Light Combat Aircraft (LCA) will give major boost to the modernization program of our Defence Services.
-For production of LCA, a separate Division was established at Bangalore for production of Light Combat Aircraft in Mar 2014.
+For production of LCA, a separate LCA Tejas Division was established at Bangalore in March 2014.

-The Company has a comprehensive Design organisation in its divisions.
-Out of 29 types of aircraft produced so far, 15 have been of indigenous design.
+The Company has a comprehensive Design Organisation.
+Out of 31 types of aircraft produced so far, 17 have been of indigenous design.
 The Company has long experience in design and manufacture of a diversified range of aircraft and its systems.
-For further growth of the Company it was considered necessary for HAL to strengthen its R&D capability and accordingly the erstwhile Design Bureaus have been restructured and reorganised into the following R&D Centers :
+For further growth of the Company it was considered necessary for HAL to strengthen its R&D capability and accordingly the erstwhile Design Bureaus have been restructured and reorganised into the R&D Centres

-Industrial and Marine Gas Turbine: The LM-2500 marine gas turbine engine, a 20 MW aero derivative, is being produced and overhauled from the production line in the Industrial and Marine Gas Turbine Division, Bangalore.
-The Division also undertakes Repair and overhaul of Industrial Avon and Allison engines.
+Industrial and Marine Gas Turbines: The LM-2500 marine gas turbine engine is being produced and overhauled from the production line in the Industrial and Marine Gas Turbine Division, Bangalore.
+The Division also undertakes Repair and overhaul of Industrial Avon and Industrial 501K engines.